nagaogn/chat_notify_sound/README.md

 ***

 A tool for Minesweeper Online that sounds a notification tone when a chat is posted.
+Created based on the idea by [hqtf](https://minesweeper.online/player/6798490) and [akim](https://minesweeper.online/player/3639178).

 ### How to install
 After installing Tampermonkey, select the one you want to use and install it.